 New farmerette Alice Holway, excited but terrified, waved goodbye to her strict Methodist family at the Worcester train station in the summer of 1917.
-She was on her way to Rudyard Kipling’s former estate in Brattleboro, Vt., where she would join 10 University of Vermont college girls in the Naulahka unit of the Women’s Land Army.
+She was on her way to Rudyard Kipling’s former estate in Brattleboro, Vt.
+There she would join 10 University of Vermont college girls in the Naulahka unit of the Women’s Land Army.
 She had never been away from home before.

-Alice Holway would don the military-style khaki uniform, with jodhpurs, broad-brimmed hats and long belted coats.
+Alice Holway would then don the military-style khaki uniform, with jodhpurs, broad-brimmed hat and long belted coat.
 Even her shoelaces were regulation.
-She would work hard, though knowing the work was necessary for the war effort helped her over the hard places.
+She would work hard.
+But knowing the work was necessary for the war effort helped her over the hard places.

-World War I drained the Yankee farms of labor as the young men who didn’t go to war were lured by the high pay in munitions factories.
-The Woman’s Land Army provided the labor to help feed the United States and its military.
+World War I drained the Yankee farms of labor because so many young men went to war.
+Those who didn’t were lured by the high pay in munitions factories.
+So the Woman’s Land Army then provided the labor to help feed the United States and its military.

 It started out as a way for women to contribute to the war effort, but became a self-funded social movement.
 The farmerette leaders came from suffrage societies, but the young women came from all classes.
-Many of the farmerette units were associated with colleges, and sponsoring organizations included the Woman’s National Farm and Garden Association, the state councils of defense, the Garden Club of America and the YMCA.
+Many of the farmerette units were associated with colleges.
+Sponsoring organizations included the Woman’s National Farm and Garden Association, the state councils of defense, the Garden Club of America and the YMCA.

 Frank Gilbreth, the time-and-motion guru of Cheaper by the Dozen fame, trained some of the recruits in the most efficient way to feed swine, drive tractors, eat their meals and grow potatoes.
-They had to learn how to drive, because that led to freedom.
+They had to learn how to drive.
 Many of the units demanded a fair wage and an eight-hour day.

 By 1918 there were 13 Woman’s Land Army units in Massachusetts: in Pittsfield, Barre, Ipswich, Alford, South Natick, Hamilton, Hubbardston and Marshfield.
 Elaine Weiss, who wrote the definitive book about the farmerettes, estimates there were 500 in Massachusetts, including college units and unorganized groups of women who drove from home to their daily chores.
 Rich girls participated from their summer cottages in Osterville and Beverly, where they raised and canned food for the local hospital.